 - They're usually cheaper than more elaborate travel systems, so they also make a good second pushchair to leave with the grandparents or your childminder.

 - Not all strollers are suitable for newborns and babies under six months old as the backrest won't recline far enough, or they won't have enough padding to support a young baby.

 - Strollers tend to have a small wheel base, which means there's not much space for storing lots of shopping and their small, hard wheels means they're more suited to pavements than off-road or rough terrain.

 Which brands make strollers?

 Strollers are made by pretty much every pushchair brand.
-The five most popular stroller brands searched for on Google at the time of writing are Silver Cross strollers, Cosatto strollers, Joie Strollers, Maclaren strollers, and Mothercare strollers.
+The five most popular stroller brands searched for on Google at the time of writing are Silver Cross strollers, Cybex strollers, Joie Strollers, Babyzen strollers, and Bugaboo strollers.

 What's the best stroller?

 The best stroller is one that's lightweight and easy to push, while offering a comfy ride for your baby.
 You also want one that's easy to fold and store and that's durable enough to last.

 Here we round up the most popular lightweight strollers, based on what parents have been looking at on our website over the past three months.
 Some are great, some not so good.